Newcastle Stadium: 20th Century History

 In 1967 Norman Oliver secured the 1967 Scottish Greyhound Derby with Hi Ho Silver.
 This started a great run of form for the kennels as Shady Begonia reached the 1968 English Greyhound Derby final one year later as well as securing the Television trophy title.
 In 1969 Shady Begonia won the Regency.
 In 1971 Ramdeen Stuart (trained by Oliver) won the classic races the St Leger and Gold Collar; other successes were the Stewards Cup, Ben Truman Stakes and Scottish St Leger.

 Trainer Bill Raggatt steered Cute Caddie to a Stow Marathon victory in 1973 and Norman Oliver was voted Greyhound Trainer of the Year in 1973 but Patricias Hope stopped Ramdeen Stuart from taking Greyhound of the Year.

 1974 brought about new owners to Brough Park as the TGH which included Crayford & Bexleyheath, Gosforth and Leeds was taken over by Ladbrokes.
-New joint Racing Managers were Tony Smith and Paul Richardson and the new Director of Racing for Ladbrokes was Arthur Aldridge.
+New joint Racing Managers were Tony Smith and Paul Richardson and the new director of racing for Ladbrokes was Arthur Aldridge.
 The stadium underwent improvements with a new restaurant.
 Three years later in 1977 a new competition was inaugurated and was called the Trainers Championship, this involved a series races with greyhounds from the top six trainers in the country.
 Brough Park was chosen as the very first venue that saw a tie between Natalie Savva and Geoff De Mulder.

 In 1980 the track changed from grass to sand and Bill Hughes became Racing Manager.
 The future became uncertain when Ladbrokes decide to sell the track in 1983 to Glassedin Greyhounds Ltd; the company was headed by James Glass father of trainer Jane Glass.
-The kennels were sold for redevelopment into the Brough Park trading estate and soon after in 1984 the track changed hands from Glassedin Greyhounds Ltd to Bernard and Joan Neesham.
+The kennels were sold for redevelopment into the Brough Park trading estate and soon after in 1984 the track changed hands from Glassedin Greyhounds Ltd to Bernard and Jean Neesham.
 Just two years later Kevin Wilde headed a management team that leased the track and then he bought the track from the Neeshams in September 1986.
 The legendary Scurlogue Champ won the 1986 Television Trophy at the track.
 Jubilee Rebecca won the 1994 Television Trophy for trainer Gordon Rooks.